 What is the Black & Minority Ethnic (BME) Network?

-The Middlesbrough BME Network is a registered Social Enterprise, a not-for-profit Strategic Infrastructure Organisation, with over 75 Black, Minority Ethnic (BME) and Refugee led organisations as members of BME Community Forum.
+The BME Network Community Interest Company is a UK registered Social Enterprise, a not-for-profit Strategic Infrastructure Organisation, with over 75 Black, Minority Ethnic (BME) and Refugee led organisations as members of BME Community Forum.

 What do we do?

-We provide Information, Advice and Guidance to Black, Asian and Minority Ethnic Community organisations based in Middlesbrough, whilst working closely with the wider community, Local Authority and other Government bodies and Institutions (Cleveland Police, Primary Care Trust, Job Centre Plus, Cleveland Fire Service, Crown Prosecution Service, HM Prison Service, Probation Service, Environment Agency and many others) as well as charitable organisations to promote good community relations by creating projects which promote a better understanding of different cultures and faiths.
+We provide Information, Advice and Guidance to Black, Asian and Minority Ethnic Community organisations based in Middlesbrough, whilst working closely with the wider community, Local Authority and other Government bodies and Institutions (Cleveland Police, Public Health, Job Centre Plus, Cleveland Fire Service, Crown Prosecution Service, HM Prison Service, Probation Service, Environment Agency and many others) as well as charitable organisations to promote good community relations by creating projects which promote a better understanding of different cultures and faiths.

 We work closely with these public service providers to advise, guide and support them, often acting as a critical friend to ensure that their services are meeting the needs of Black, Asian, Minority Ethnic Communities living in Middlesbrough and the wider Tees Valley area.